nuqz/helvar-go/README.md

 ## Contributing

-There are still lots of things you can improve, PRs and issues are welcome.
+There are still lots of things you can improve.
+You may just search for "TODO" if you want an idea on what needs to be improved.
+PRs and issues are welcome.